Neowizard/scheme_reader/README.md

 ### Connecting to the VM graphically
 The VM created by `vagrant up` is a regular VM in VirtualBox, so if you'd like, you can just open up the VirtualBox dashboard, and double-click the relevant VM.
 The password for the Vagrant user is `vagrant`.

+The VM comes with VScode, Intellij and Emacs all three with their Ocaml plugins.
+Also it comes preinstalled with Scheme, Ocaml, utop, gcc, gdb, nasm and whatever tool we figured you might need to work on this and future assignments.
+Of course You can always install any other tool you like from the Ubuntu repositories with `apt install`

 ## Testing your assignment